iModeljs-meets-AzureDT/windfarm-iot/README.md

 Responsibilities include:

-1. Retrieving and parsing data from IoT Hub.
+1. Retrieving and  data from IoT Hub.
 2. Sending parsed data to Physics Model API to generate predicted physical model power.
 3. Sending parsed data to Machine Learning API to generate predicted machine learning model power.
 4. Retrieving DTDL from imodeljs and pushing to an ADT instance.
 6. Routing weather forecasted data to PM/ML APIs to generate predicted power.

+For more a more detailed explanation, please read the README.md in directory azure-function.

 ### **2. itwin-viewer**